Series Navigation:

 For development, we will use the following tools:

-Create a file requirements.txt and add the following dependencies:
+Create a file requirements.txt with the following dependencies:

 chromadb==0.6.3